-Art - Painting Entry Criteria e: Obtaining a minimum of 50% in Sacred Heart Certificate Art OR at the discretion of the HOL Level 2 AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 12PNT 91311 Use drawing methods to apply knowledge.
-2 4 HOD: Mr Marc Petersen 91316 Develop ideas in a related series.
+Art - Painting Entry Criteria Constraining a minimum of 50% in Sacred Heart Certificate Art OR at the discretion of the HC U Level 2 AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits I2PNT 91311 Use drawing methods to apply knowledge.
+2 4 OD: Mr Mare Dataraan 91316 Develop ideas in a related series.
 2 4 HOD: Mr Marc Petersen 91321 Produce a systematic body of work.
-2 12 this course lead? nting and Art School.
-Cost: nting and Art School. d to buy their own folio boards and art equipment, which may be purchased through the Art Depa rtment at \$1 15 Stadents nee Art - Painting Entry Criteria Level 2 Painting at Merit level, OR at the discretion of the HOD The familing Laval Internally Externally Level 3 AS No. Descriptor Level Assessed Credits Assessed Credits
+2 12 t his course lead? nting and Art School. ainting course teaches students the basics of painting.
+This course is made to lead onto Level 3 F t his course lead? ainting and A art School.
+Cost: Students nee d to buy their own folio boards and art equipment, which may be purchased through the Art Dep partment at \$ 15.
+Art - Painting Entry Criteria Level 2 Painting at Achieved level, OR at the discretion of the HOD Level 3 AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits